bytrangle/first-pr/throwaway/test.md

 You can disregard this directory and all of its children content.

+## Difference between contexts and environment variables
+Environment variables only exists on the runner executing your job.

+Contexts, on the other hand, are available at any point in your workflow, even when default environment variables are unavailable.

+For example, you can use contexts with expressions to perform initial processing before the job is routed to a runenr for execution.
+This allows you to use a context with the conditional `if`keyword to determine whether a step should run.

 ## How to trigger an action on merged PR?
 ### Experiment 1
 ```